SparrowFabrications/sparrowfabrications.github.io/index.md

 I manufacture accessories for cameras including the Holga and Diana to allow photography and lomography enthusiasts like myself to get the most out of their cameras.

 ### Products
 Products are individually 3D printed and finished by me.
-You can purchase products directly from me or from:
+You can purchase products directly from me using PayPal.

+If you would prefer you can also purcahse from:

 - [eBay UK]({{ site.ebay_uk_url }}) or [eBay US]({{ site.ebay_us_url}}), and
 - [Etsy]({{ site.etsy_url }}).